robbintt/outlines/summaries/rules_for_radicals_1971.md

 #### Prologue

 > "Few [radicals] survived the Joe McCarthy Holocaust of the 1950s and of those there were even fewer whose understanding and insights had developed beyond the dialectical materialism of orthodox Marxism.
 My fellow radicals who were supposed to pass on the torch of experience and insights to the new generation just were not there.
 As the young looked around at society around them, it was all, in their words, 'materialistic, decadent, bourgeois in its values, bankrupt, and violent.'
-Is it any wonder that they rejected us in toto."
+Is it any wonder that they rejected us in toto." (p. xiii)

 - Reader note: [McCarthyism](https://en.wikipedia.org/wiki/McCarthyism) is seen now as a reactionary backlash to issues as far ranging as `women's suffrage`, `child labor laws`, and `gay rights`, as well as a means for certain politicians to use fear to keep power.
 The FBI is also implicated heavily in performing illegal spying.
 There are loophopes for domestic spying [used by the FBI today](http://web.archive.org/web/20170202180421/https://shadowproof.com/2017/01/31/fbi-rule-book-reveals-loopholes-infiltrating-groups-protesting-pipelines/).